aptos-labs/aptos-go-sdk/README.md

 - [ ] More testing around API parsing
 - [ ] TypeTag string parsing
 - [x] Add examples into the documentation

+# How to publish
+1. Update changelog with a pull request
+2. Create a new tag via e.g. v1.1.0 with the list of changes